mcharb54/double-dealer/src/pages/articles/2019-07-30_the-last-of-the-new-orleans-fencing-masters.md

 **\***Lafcadio Hearn is worth looking up.

-\*Text reprinted below as it appeared in 1921.
+\*Text reprinted below as it was reprinted originally in 1921.

 ## I.